It’s easy to make your own hotspot or visit a public one!

 Q: This is fun!
 What else can I do?

-A: Your Hummingbird Hotspot will attract hummingbirds for you to enjoy and also provide an area for the hummingbirds to spend time eating and resting.
+A: Take your Hotspot to the next level with our Habitat at Home program!
+Enlarge and enhance your space by planting native trees and shrubs that benefit birds and other wildlife.
+We’ll help you in this step-by-step process.
+Your landscape will attract hummingbirds for you to enjoy and also provide an area for the hummingbirds to spend time eating and resting.
 If you are lucky you may even have a female build a nest nearby.
 To make your Hotspot attractive to hummingbird mothers you need to make sure there are small insects present for her to use as protein-rich snacks for the babies and spider webs for her to build her nest.
-It is also great to have bushes and trees for hummingbirds to perch and hide.
+Visit our Paton Center for Hummingbirds in Patagonia to see how amazing a Hotspot can be!

 Truly anyone can do this.
 Planting and maintaining two nectar-producing plants creates nearly year-round food for hummingbirds.